snehilvj/dmc-docs/docs/modal/modal.md

 This is a basic example of dmc.Modal.
 You can also customize it by setting the desired `radius` or `padding`.

-.. exec-block::docs.modal.simple
+.. exec::docs.modal.simple

 ##### Different Sizes

 Set the size of the modal using the `size` prop.

-.. exec-block::docs.modal.sizes
+.. exec::docs.modal.sizes

 ##### Vertically Centered Modal

 To vertically center the modal, set `centered=True`.

-.. exec-block::docs.modal.vertical
+.. exec::docs.modal.vertical

 ##### Modal With Overflow

 You can control modal vertical overflow behavior by setting `overflow` prop.

-.. exec-block::docs.modal.overflow
+.. exec::docs.modal.overflow